 In his subsequent symphonies Penderecki distanced himself from the avant-garde language and ceased to experiment with sonorism.
 In Symphony no. 2 (subtitled Christmas Symphony, and containing a short quote from the Silent night carol); Symphony no. 3 was often compared to Antoniv Dvořák’s works; Symphony no. 4, called Adagio, is a great commentary on the idiom of a symphony.
 It seems that such a synopsis of his symphonies shows the direction of his later works.

-In 1980 Penderecki started to compose Polskie Reqiuem (Polish Requiem), a piece devoted to the victims of Polish 1970 protests (Lacrimosa), Cardinal Wyszyński (Agnus Dei), the Warsaw Uprising and St. Maksymilian Kolbe (Dies Irae) and victims of the Katyń Massacre.
+In 1980 Penderecki started to compose Polish Requiem (Polskie Reqiuem) a piece devoted to the victims of Polish 1970 protests (Lacrimosa), Cardinal Wyszyński (Agnus Dei), the Warsaw Uprising and St. Maksymilian Kolbe (Dies Irae) and victims of the Katyń Massacre.

 If it hadn’t been for a specific political situation, for Solidarność, I wouldn’t have composed Requiem even though this topic was very interesting to me for a long time.
 By composing Requiem I wanted to express my opinion, make a certain statement, and show where I belonged – said the composer.

 Krzysztof Penderecki wrote music for one full-length feature film - The Manuscript Found in Saragossa by Wojciech Jerzy Has.
 This soundtrack was created in Polish Radio's Experimental Studio.
 Early music-like melodies are interweaved with the unsettling sounds of synthesizers and machines of the Experimental Studio.
-His music can be also found in Kubrick’s The Shining, Friedkin’s The Exorcist and The Mask by the Quay brothers.
+His music can be also found in Kubrick’s The Shining, Friedkin’s The Exorcist, The Mask by the Quay brothers and Shutter Island by Martin Scorsese.

 He has inspired a number of contemporary musicians across genres, such as Radiohead's Jonny Greenwood, who composed his 48 Responses to Polymorphia on the basis of Penderecki's own Polymorphia.
 In March 2012 the US-based recording label Nonesuch released Krzysztof Penderecki and Jonny Greenwood - a critically-acclaimed collaboration between the two composers.
 In August 2012 he received the Glocal Hero Award at the Transatlantyk Film and Music Festival, together with his wife Elżbieta Penderecka.